olincollege/network-keylogger/README.md

 You need to compile the script with special flags in order for libevdev to be recognized correctly.

-gcc keylogger.c keylogger.h -I/usr/include/libevdev-1.0 -levdev
+gcc main.c keylogger.c keylogger.h -I/usr/include/libevdev-1.0 -levdev

 make sure to run with sudo permissions
 `sudo ./a.out`